Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: Detailed Experimental Results

 \subsection{Results on Latent-Space Diffusion Models}

-\textbf{LSUN Church 256 $\times$ 256:} The dependence on training and sampling schedules at $\mathrm{NFE} = 30$ are listed in Table \ref{app_tab:lsun_church_training_and_sampling}.
-To verify the generality with respect to samplers, we used five different samplers: Stochastic DDIM, SDE-DPM-Solver++(2M), DDIM, PNDM, and DPM-Solver++(2M).
-As shown in the rows shaded in gray, FID scores are consistently improved when CRS-$v_{x}$ is used for optimizing the training schedule across all samplers except for SDE-DPM-Solver++(2M).
+\textbf{LSUN Church 256$\times$256:} The results showing the dependence on training and sampling schedules at $\mathrm{NFE} = 30$, using stochastic and deterministic samplers, are summarized in Tables \ref{app_tab:lsun_church_training_and_sampling_stochastic} and \ref{app_tab:lsun_church_training_and_sampling_deterministic}, respectively.
+To evaluate generality across samplers, we tested five different ones: Stochastic DDIM, SDE-DPM-Solver++(2M), DDIM, PNDM, and DPM-Solver++(2M).
+As shown in the gray-shaded rows, CRS-$v_{x}$ consistently improved FID scores across all samplers except for SDE-DPM-Solver++(2M).

+Figure \ref{app_fig:fid_convergence_latent} shows the evolution of the FID score with 10k samples during training, evaluated using DPM-Solver++ (2M) with $\mathrm{NFE} = 30$.
+In this experiment, we compare CRS-$v_{x}$ with linear, which was the strongest-performing baseline training schedule.
+Both training schedules reach their best FID scores at around 400 epochs, with CRS-$v_{x}$ achieving a slightly better best FID score.
+Furthermore, CRS-$v_{x}$ also showed consistently lower FID scores before reaching the best value, indicating its effectiveness in terms of convergence speed as well.

-The results of evaluating the dependence on the sampling schedules using the stochastic and deterministic samplers are presented in Table \ref{app_tab:lsun_church_sampling_stochastic} and \ref{app_tab:lsun_church_sampling_deterministic}, respectively.
-CRS-$v_{x}$ or CRS-$v_{\varepsilon}$ achieved the best FID score in all cases except when using SDE-DPM-Solver++(2M) at $\mathrm{NFE} = 20$, and multiple evaluation metrics are simultaneously improved in most cases.
+The effects of different sampling schedules are shown separately for stochastic and deterministic samplers in Tables \ref{app_tab:lsun_church_sampling_stochastic} and \ref{app_tab:lsun_church_sampling_deterministic}, respectively.
+CRS-$v_{x}$ or CRS-$v_{\varepsilon}$ achieved the best FID scores in all cases except when using SDE-DPM-Solver++(2M) at $\mathrm{NFE} = 20$.
+In most cases, multiple evaluation metrics---including sFID, precision, and recall---were simultaneously improved.

-\textbf{LSUN Bedroom 256 $\times$ 256:} The results of evaluating the dependence on the sampling schedules using the stochastic and deterministic samplers are presented in Table \ref{app_tab:lsun_bedroom_sampling_stochastic} and \ref{app_tab:lsun_bedroom_sampling_deterministic}, respectively.
-CRS-$v_{x}$ is used for optimizing the training schedule.
-CRS achieved the best FID score in all cases except when using SDE-DPM-Solver++(2M) at $\mathrm{NFE}=30$ and $\mathrm{NFE}=20$, and multiple evaluation metrics are simultaneously improved in most cases.
+\textbf{LSUN Bedroom 256$\times$256:} The results showing the dependence on sampling schedules using stochastic and deterministic samplers are presented in Tables \ref{app_tab:lsun_bedroom_sampling_stochastic} and \ref{app_tab:lsun_bedroom_sampling_deterministic}, respectively.
+The training schedule was fixed to CRS-$v_{x}$.
+CRS achieved the best FID scores in all cases, except when using SDE-DPM-Solver++(2M) at $\mathrm{NFE} = 30$ and $\mathrm{NFE} = 20$.
+In most cases, multiple evaluation metrics were simultaneously improved.